Key insights:

-What is APY?
+What is a savings account's APY?

-Your savings account's annual percentage yield (APY) is the amount you’ll earn in interest yearly.
+Your savings account's APY is the interest you earn yearly.
 The higher the APY, the more you’ll earn.
 APY accounts for compounding interest – interest you earn that’s added to the principal.

 Simple vs. compound interest

-How is savings account interest calculated?
+How to calculate savings account interest

 Simple interest is easy to calculate: Your interest is the principal multiplied by the interest rate multiplied by the time period.